FrozenSand/UrbanTerror4/README.md

 Urban Terror 4.2
 ================

-This is the official repository to gather issues and suggestions about the game Urban Terror and specifically its version 4.2.
+This is the official repository gathering issues about the game Urban Terror and specifically its version 4.2.

 If you encounter a bug while using the official **UrTUpdater**, please report it [here](https://github.com/Barbatos/UrTUpdater) instead.

 If you want to discuss about the future version of the game called **Urban Terror HD**, go [here](http://www.urbanterror.info/forums/forum/73-ue4-urban-terror-discussion/).

+If you want to play the game, it's totally **fun** and completly **free**, just download it [here](http://www.urbanterror.info/downloads/).

 Rules
 ----------------